exo-lang/exo-artifact/README.md

 baselines are Halide and Intel DNNL.
 As in the paper, both benchmarks are run on a single core.

-It will also produce matplotlib versions of the plots found in the paper and leave them in sgemm.png and conv.png, respectively.
+It will also produce a matplotlib versions of the SGEMM plot found in the paper as `sgemm.png`.

 The evaluation script should not take an especially long time to run.
 In our test environment, which uses an Intel i9-7900X CPU, it completes in under 3 minutes.